What is a "talking board?"

 What is the Museum of Talking Boards?

 The Museum of Talking Boards is our main website.
 There we cover the history, lore, theory, and use of the Ouija board.
-There are also pictures of over seven dozen antique talking boards.
+There are also pictures of hundreds of antique talking boards.
 You won't find anything else like it on the Internet.

 It's a pretty big website.
 What if I want to look up just one thing?